Veteran living in garage after house fire

 “I don’t got no bathroom, no hot water, nothing,” says Archuleta.

-He didn’t ask for help.
-Air Force Master Sergeant Michael Burd heard his story and knew he had to do something.
-Now the New Mexico Veterans Memorial, along with other community organizations are working to make Mr. Archuleta’s living situation, more comfortable.
+He didn’t ask for help but Air Force Master Sergeant Michael Burd heard his story and knew he had to do something.
+Now, the New Mexico Veterans Memorial, along with other community organizations are working to make Mr. Archuleta’s living situation, more comfortable.

 So far they’ve delivered enough wood for Archuleta to stay warm for a few weeks.
 They’re also planning to help him get a mobile home.